gru13/IADST/docs/SCHEMA_SPEC.md

 1. **\_id**: MongoDB's automatically generated unique identifier for each document in the collection.
 2. **assignmentId**: A unique ID for the assignment (optional but useful for tracking).
 3. **teacherId**: The ID of the teacher who created the assignment.
-4. **classId**: The ID of the class associated with the assignment.
+4. **courseId**: The ID of the course associated with the assignment.
 5. **topic**: The subject or topic for the assignment (e.g., Mathematics, Programming, etc.).
 6. **dueDate**: The date and time by which the assignment is due, in ISO 8601 format.
 7. **difficultyDistribution**: A breakdown of the number of easy, medium, and hard questions in the assignment.
 This is used to define how many questions of each difficulty level should be assigned.